Hessian determinants and averaging operators over surfaces in ${\mathbb R}^3$: The condition

 If the line $y = x$ intersects $N(S)$ in the interior of a bounded edge $e$ that doesn't intersect either coordinate axis, then the line $y = x$ intersects $N(H)$ in the interior of a bounded edge $e'$ with the same slope.
 So for example if the slope of this edge is not an integer or the reciprocal of an integer, once again $\eta = {1 \over d(S)}$ and $\eta' = {1 \over d(H)}$.
 The same holds whenever $o(e) \leq d(S)$ and $o(e') \leq d(H)$.
 In these situations, as before if the line $y = x$ intersects $N(S)$ at $(d,d)$ the line $y = x$ intersects $N(H)$ at the vertex $(2d - 2, 2d - 2)$, so that again we have $\eta = {2\eta' \over 1 + 2\eta'} $.

 Thus by the above discussion, we see that the only way we could have ${2\eta' \over 1 + 2\eta'} \neq \eta$ is if $N(S)$ has exactly one vertex, located on a coordinate axis, or if the line $y = x$ intersects $N(S)$ in the interior of a bounded edge $e$ which either intersects a coordinate axis or satisfies one or both of the conditions $o(e) > d(S)$ and $o(e') > d(H)$.
-These conditions are rare in the sense described earlier.
+For given $N(S)$ and $N(H)$, these conditions are rare in the sense described at the end of section 1.
 When none of these exceptional cases occur, both Theorem 1.1 and Theorem 1.3 will be sharp up to endpoints.
 Furthermore, as we will see in the examples below, even if the edge $e$ intersects one or both coordinate axes one still often has sharpness in Theorems 1.1 and 1.3 in conjunction with an $\eta = {2\eta' \over 1 + 2\eta'} $ situation.
 The same is true if $N(S)$ has exactly one vertex, located on a coordinate axis.